PKU-IVP/pku-ivp.github.io/README.md

 # pku-ivp.github.io

-The academic website for the Intelligent Video & Perception Group, Peking University
+The academic website for the Immersive Video & Perception Group, Peking University